jabbar9141/laravel-assessment/README.md

 While every client can have special price for each product if set by admin

-Every client will get to see the base price if his/her for that product is not being set up.
+Every client (not admin user) will get to see the base price if his/her for that product is not being set up.

+Therefore, each product can have different price for EVERY client.

 In case a special price is assigned for that client he / she will see a special price.

 You need to code a module where the admin can set up a special price for multiple products for each client.

+Flow will be list of client -> set prices -> that will open list of products and prices can be set there.

 Since it is a Laravel based assignment please also write migrations.